Updated: Apr 10, 2021

-Most fascinating, is how the reality of educational pathways, led to this - 20 years on from its key onset.
-Weaving its way first into Brunei, teaming up to set up Jerudong International School began the journey.
-Catering for High Commission kids heading offshore, saw online learning and teaching English as an other language - take off.
+Most fascinating of all, is how the reality of educational pathways, led to this - 20 years on from its key onset.
+Weaving its way first into Brunei to set up Jerudong International School, with a team from NZ, Australia and the UK, saw the journey begin - albeit completely unaware of what lay ahead.
+Catering for High Commission kids heading offshore, saw online learning and teaching English as an other language seriously take off.
 It was merely 1997 online.

 Of stunning proportions, and a few weeks after 9/11, landing in Tajikistan switched the light on for what's incredibly relate-able to today's journey.
 Coping with the impact thereafter, duly led to the formation of FreshAz Education (enroute a rebrand), in 2006.

-Despite several spirals of adversity enroute, it's most intriguing how the enormity of this has panned out regardless.
+Despite several spirals of adversity enroute, it's most intriguing how the enormity of this all panned out regardless.
 A few blinks later, it's full circle with Tajikistan for instance back in the picture; but even more so.
 Stepping onto Kazakhstan was a hint of how extreme life can be - but a desire to help didn't expect to get so close to home.

 Partnering with Filipinos, Singaporean's and NZers - take off mode is all go.
 But it's early days - we're recruiting far and wide.
 Having scored time in Singapore and IloIlo, Philippines, prior to Covid-19's reality, a new NZ company's been formed - is recruiting, training, merging educational philosophies and so on with our partners in turn.
 'Tis awesome times - watch this space!